juju/docs/src/en/juju-backups.md

 state servers.
 In the normal course of operation, having multiple, redundant state servers means that requiring a backup is less likely.
-As long as one of the original state servers remains, the others can be replaced by simply running the `juju ensure-availability` command again.
+As long as one of the original state servers remains, the others can be replaced by simply running the `juju enable-ha` command again.

-The contemplated case for HA backup/restore is when you have lost all your state servers and need to recover a basic setup in order to be able to perform the `ensure availability` step again.
+The contemplated case for HA backup/restore is when you have lost all your state servers and need to recover a basic setup in order to be able to perform the `juju enable-ha` step again.

 ### Backups on HA

-When you perform a `backup` on a Juju installation which has multiple redundant state-servers, the initial state-server will be chosen to perform the backup.
+When you perform a backup on a Juju installation which has multiple redundant state-servers, the initial state-server will be chosen to perform the backup.

 As an example, the following environment has 3 active state-servers.
 Running the command: